DerekSelander/LOLzwagon/README.md

 I specified using the **Debug** scheme, but feel free to also use the **Release** one.
 There's also the **GimmeARaise** scheme, but more on that in a sec...

-After successfully compiling, the LOLzwagon will be placed at the following:
+After successfully compiling, the `LOLzwagon` dylib will be placed at the following directory:

 ```
 /usr/local/lib/libLOLzwagon.dylib
 ```

+Make sure you have write access to this directory otherwise everything else will fail.

 If you load this framework into your process, it will cripple Xcode's Unit Testing! 🎉 Check out the **Integratin** section for more info.